PearlChristie/Cypress-Basics/README.md

-# Cypress-Sample-Project
+# Cypress-Basics
-A sample Cypress Project via Simplilearn Test Automation Framework
+A sample repo on the basics of Cypress

 Used Page Object Model design concepts